-See User's Guide for instructions on
+See User's Guide for instructions on setting User Passcodes from the Keypad.

 Selections: 0 to 9, Blank

 The Passcode # prompt sets the passcode for each user.

 The passcode length for all passcodes is set by the Passcode Length prompt.
 Enter the number of digits for the passcode set by the Passcode Length.